Retreats

 • Jacket for cool evenings

-• Beach towel (for possible yoga on the grass)
+• Beach towel or blanket (for possible yoga on the grass, stargazing, etc.)

 • Water bottle and travel mug, both labeled with your name